Glasgow-College-UESTC/ip-lectures/2024/lecture 13 - Double Pointers, Doubly Linked List, Binary Search.md

 #  Typical beginner 🐣 programmer progression

 1. Learn a programming language
-2. Learn data structures
+2. Learn basic search and sort algorithms
-3. Learn search and sort algorithms
+3. Learn one or more data structures starting from linked list

-### Search algorithms are used everywhere 🌎, all the time 🔁🔁🔁!
+### Search algorithms are used everywhere 🌎, all the time 🔁🔁🔁...!

 <div align="center">